 - For SNPN, capability to support SNPN Onboarding in the case of AMF and capability to support User Plane Remote Provisioning in the case of SMF.

-- IP address range, DNAI for UPF.
+- IP address range (additionally ports number range), DNAI for UPF.

 - Additional V2X related NF profile parameters are defined in TS 23.287 [121].